 - Require participants to take home buyer counseling

 Other requirements — like whether you're a first-time buyer, how good your credit is, where you have to buy, whether you have to rehab the home, or if you need to be part of a group, such as active military, veterans, or teachers — depend on the program.

 Forgivable loans and grants.
 These are literal gifts for some or all of the down payment and closing costs, which means there's no recorded lien or mortgage on that money.
-Eligibility and terms will vary and funds are limited.
-Example: The National Home Buyers Fund, Inc. offers down payment and closing cost assistance up to 5% of the mortgage loan amount as a gift or zero-interest second mortgage that's forgiven after three years.
+Eligibility and terms will vary, and funds are limited.
+Example: The National Homebuyers Fund, Inc. offers down payment and closing cost assistance up to 5% of the mortgage loan amount as a gift or a zero-interest second mortgage that's forgiven after three years.

 Second mortgages.
 As the name suggests, these loans are in addition to your primary home mortgage.
 They can help with items such as down payments and closing costs on your primary mortgage.
 They take a variety of forms, and the differences can be confusing.
 The most important thing isn’t the terminology, though; it’s knowing they exist, because they can offer substantial down payment assistance (DPA) and favorable terms.

 - Soft mortgages.
 These DPA loans are deferred for some period of time based on a particular program's requirements.
 Occasionally, they're forgivable.
-Example: The Home Purchase Assistance Program in Washington, D.C., defers payments for five years for moderate-income borrowers.
+Example: The Home Purchase Assistance Program in Washington, D.C., defers payments for five years for moderate-income borrowers in the district.